FormidableLabs/victory-docs/src/pages/docs/victory-line.md

 See the [Events Guide][] for more information on defining events.

-**note:** `VictoryLine` will use the special `eventKey` "all" rather than refering to data by index, as it renders only one element for an entire dataset
+**note:** `VictoryLine` will use the special `eventKey` "all" rather than referring to data by index, as it renders only one element for an entire dataset

 ```playground
 <div>